presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 The `demo-face-gan` folder contains the data and the trained GAN models (`pg_gan` and `tl_gan`), the app script `app.py` and the `requirement.txt`.
 Normally, we would create a virtual environment and install the modules specified in the `requirement.txt`.
 But let's do in in the Docker way!
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 Docker container is nothing but an environment virtualized during run-time to allow users to isolate applications from the system underpinning it.
 To spin off containers, we need Docker images, which are non-changeable file containing libraries, source code, tools and other files needed to run applications.
 Let's start by creating a Docker image for the demo app.

 We will need to create a file called `Dockerfile`.
 You can think of it as a set of instructions or blueprint to build the image.
 Copy the `Dockerfile` below to the `demo-face-gan` folder.
 Note that I have included comments in the file to explain each part.
 This is probably one of the simplest Dockerfile.
-For details of other options available, please see the [official document](https://docs.docker.com/engine/reference/builder/).
+For details of other options available in Dockerfiles, please see the [official document](https://docs.docker.com/engine/reference/builder/).

 <details>
-<summary>Dockerfile</summary>
+<summary>Show GAN App Dockerfile</summary>
 <p>

 ```{Dockerfile}